"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 In other words, God means what He says and says what He means.
 History shows that fulfilled prophecy, thus far, occurred literally.
 Therefore, there is no reason to take future prophecy other than in the literal sense unless the context shows that it is figurative.

 The main goal of this commentary on the book of Revelation is to show that the Bible does indeed interpret itself.
 In almost every case, Scripture will interpret Scripture when using a "word-for-word" translation (KJV, NKJ or NASB), instead of a "meaning-for-meaning" translation (NIV).
 Using a "word-for-word" translation also helps to minimize interpretative biases made by the translators.
 The format of this commentary is a word and phrase study.
-Each section includes passages elsewhere within the Word that interpret the passage in the study.
+Each section includes passages elsewhere within God's word that interpret the passage in the study.
 I used Biblegateway and E-Sword to do word searches, and an online interlinear Bible and concordance that aid in understanding of the original language.
 For your convenience and further study of context, I link each verse found in the commentary to the full chapter on Biblegateway or to my commentary in another study.

 One last item to note is the chronology of Revelation.
 I believe that the most straightforward view is that Revelation is a chronological book, except for some clear interludes.
 An interlude is a parenthesis in the main dialogue, where we are given more information or a different perspective to the main storyline.
 In other words, an interlude is a background story to the narrative, with clear indications that each interlude reaches back or forward in time, and generally returns to where the primary narrative left off.